 The concept of waste recycling has been getting increasing attention in Saudi Arabia in recent years.
 The country produces around 15 million tons of municipal solid waste each year with an average daily rate of 1.4 kg per person.
 This rate is projected to double (30 million tons per year) by 2033 with current annual population growth rate of 3.4%.
 The major ingredients of Saudi Arabian municipal solid waste are food waste (40-51%), paper (12-28%), cardboard (7%), plastics (5-17%), glass (3-5%), wood (2-8%), textile (2-6%), metals (2-8%) etc. depending on the urban activities and population density of studied region.
 Prevalent … Continue reading →

 The demand for aluminium products is growing steadily because of their positive contribution to modern living.
 Aluminium is the second most widely used metal whereas the aluminum can is the most recycled consumer product in the world.
-Aluminium finds extensive use in air, road and sea transport; food and medicine; packaging; construction; electronics and electrical power transmission.
+Aluminium finds extensive use in air, road and sea transport, food and medicine, packaging, construction, electronics and electrical power transmission.
 The excellent recyclability of aluminium, together with its high scrap value and low energy needs during recycling make aluminium highly desirable to one and all.
-The global aluminum demand is forecasted to soar to nearly 70 million tons by 2020 from around 37 million tons … Continue reading →
+The global aluminium demand is forecasted to soar to nearly 70 million tons by 2020 from around 37 … Continue reading →

 Aluminium is a soft, durable and lightweight metal, made from Bauxite ore, which is mined from the earth.
 Bauxite is converted into alumina, a fine white powder, which is then smelted at over 700°C to become aluminium, which is one of the versatile products universally being used by consumers in a number of applications.
 The process is expensive and uses huge resources, including energy and fuel.
 Making cans out of aluminium for storing soft drinks and juices is one of the commonly used phenomenons as it takes five tonnes of Bauxite to make just one tonne of aluminium cans.
 Many … Continue reading →